iiab/iiab/roles/kolibri/README.rst

 Troubleshooting
 ---------------

+An unproxied version of Kolibri is available here if necessary: http://box:8009/kolibri/

 You can run the server manually with the following commands::

   systemctl stop kolibri           # Make sure the systemd service is not running